-Note: Students who have participated in Africa internships have suggested that interns may want to bring additional money so that they may participate more in uniquely African activities, such as visits to game parks, buying local clothing and crafts, contributing to local organizations, and bringing home gifts for friends and family.
+Note: Students who have participated in Cape Town internships have suggested that interns may want to bring additional money so that they may participate in the wide range of activities Cape Town has to offer.
 Therefore, depending on your interests, you may want to budget additional funds.

 Because this is an individualized placement, applicants must describe in their cover letters the specific type of work and organization that interests them.
 While we can't guarantee to meet all of an applicant's wishes, the more information we have, the better a fit we are able to find.

 Interns will be living in Observatory, and will be supported by local host organization Volunteer Adventure Corps.
 Observatory, or “Obz” as locals call it, is one of the most exciting student neighborhoods in all of Cape Town.
 It features an eclectic sundry of nightspots and restaurants, and an atmosphere that is surprisingly cosmopolitan given its intimate size.
 Much of this unique vibe is attributed to the presence of many international visitors.
 It is not uncommon to overhear conversations in several different languages while walking along the street.
 Yet, Obz is also intrinsically South African.
 Living in Obz and experiencing its cultural and political vibes will help interns better understand, on a greater scale, the complexities of the “new” South Africa.